algorandfoundation/xGov/Proposals/xgov-39.md

 ## Roadmap

-> IMPORTANT: This is a multi-phase project, this proposal requests funds to develop phase #4 (real-life perks).
-I expect
+> IMPORTANT: This is a multi-phase project, this proposal requests funds to develop phase #5 Physical Perks.

 ### #1 NFT Explorer (90% progress)